justiceroyale1/pay4me-assessment/README.md

 This project was created in fulfillment of the requirements for the role of Backend Engineer at [pay4me.app](https://pay4me.app/).

+## FilamentPHP Admin Login Credentials
+These credentials are valid if and only if you follow the steps in the **setup** below.

+- email: admin@example.com
+- password: password

 ## Requirements

 Before you setup the app, make sure you have the following installed